-Several types of devices are used to deliver medication in a fine mist directly into the lungs.
+Several types of devices are used to deliver medicine in a fine mist directly into the lungs.
 They are used to treat asthma and other lung diseases, such as chronic obstructive lung disease (COPD).
-These devices cause fewer side effects than medication taken by mouth or injection.
+These devices cause fewer side effects than medicine taken by mouth or injection.

 Types of Inhalers